-- A Fair Funding Review of local authorities' relative needs and resources which sought views on the approach to measuring the relative needs and resources of local authorities.
-This will determine new baseline funding allocations for all local authorities in England in 2020-21. - Business Rates Retention Reform Views were sought on proposals for sharing risk and reward, managing volatility in income and setting up the reformed business rates retention system, whereby local authorities will retain 75% of business rates.
+A Fair Funding Review of local authorities' relative needs and resources which sought views on the approach to measuring the relative needs and resources of local authorities.
+This will determine new baseline funding allocations for all local authorities in England in 2020-21.

+Business Rates Retention Reform - Views were sought on proposals for sharing risk and reward, managing volatility in income and setting up the reformed business rates retention system, whereby local authorities will retain 75% of business rates.

-In 2019/20, officers updated the MTFS to extend the planning horizon to 2023/24 to include the impact of moving to the 75% retention of business rates.
-This was presented to Mayor and Cabinet on 26 June 2019 and can be found on the Council's website.
+In 2019/20, officers will update the MTFS and look to extend the planning horizon to 2023/24 to include the impact of moving to the 75% retention of business rates.
+However, forecasting this remains difficult pending the detail of the Comprehensive Spending Review and Fair Funding Review mentioned above.